screenbeard/personal-chronicle/content/posts/pirates-of-the-caribbean-dead-mans-chest-or-how-to-wow-and-annoy-an-audience-all-at-once.md

-{
+---
-    "date": "2006-07-10 12:30:51",
+categories:
-    "draft": false,
+- Opinions
-    "publishDate": "2006-07-10 12:30:51",
+date: "2006-07-10 12:30:51"
-    "slug": "pirates-of-the-caribbean-dead-mans-chest-or-how-to-wow-and-annoy-an-audience-all-at-once",
+draft: false
-    "title": "Pirates of the Caribbean: Dead Man's Chest or \"How to wow and annoy an audience all at once\"", "url": "\/pirates-of-the-caribbean-dead-mans-chest-or-how-to-wow-and-annoy-an-audience-all-at-once\/",
+publishDate: "2006-07-10 12:30:51"
-    "tags": [
+slug: pirates-of-the-caribbean-dead-mans-chest-or-how-to-wow-and-annoy-an-audience-all-at-once
-        "imdb",
+tags:
-        "movie",
+- imdb
-        "pirates of the caribbean"
+- movie
-    ],
+- pirates of the caribbean
-    "categories": [
+title: 'Pirates of the Caribbean: Dead Man''s Chest or "How to wow and annoy an audience all at once"'
-        "Opinions"
+url: /pirates-of-the-caribbean-dead-mans-chest-or-how-to-wow-and-annoy-an-audience-all-at-once/
-    ]
+---
-}Went to see above-mentioned film on the weekend.
+Went to see above-mentioned film on the weekend.
 First off let me take the opportunity to say, "Shove over d\#@-head!".
 The session I went to was the biggest of the 30 screens on offer, but it was still overcrowded.
 Which wouldn't make me annoyed (well not in the same